mattdesl/kami-texture/README.md

 ### `tex.setFilter(min, mag)`

 Sets the min and mag filter.
 LINEAR, NEAREST, etc. constants are aliased onto `Texture.Filter`.
 If a single argument is passed, it will be applied to both min and mag.
+The default filters for all new textures is NEAREST.

 This will bind the texture before applying the parameters.